Twenty Twelve

 It was also nice to be able to go and see a physical manifestation of my work, happily doing its’ job on Union street outside the I Heart Buttons Shop.
 I’m so used to only seeing my work on a screen that it comes as a surprise whenever I encounter it somewhere else!

-Until next time, thanks for reading and have fun exploring the shop!
+Until next time, thanks for reading!

 Retrospective Part Four: Two Weddings And A Website